Compressing Communication in Distributed Protocols: Introduction

+The challenge in designing such protocols is that a subset of the parties may be corrupted and the rest of the parties should nevertheless agree on a random output.
 We model faulty parties by a computationally unbounded adversary who controls a subset of parties and whose aim is to bias the output of the protocol.
-We assume that the adversary has access to the entire transcript of the protocol, and once a party is corrupted, the adversary gains complete control over the party and can send any messages on its behalf, and the messages can depend on the entire transcript so far.
-In addition, we allow our adversary to be ``rushing'', \ie it can schedule the delivery of the messages within each round.
+We assume that once a party is corrupted, the adversary gains complete control over the party and can send any messages on its behalf, and the messages can depend on the entire transcript so far.
+In addition, we allow our adversary to be \emph{rushing}, \ie it can schedule the delivery of the messages within each round.
 We consider two classes of adversaries: \emph{static} and \emph{adaptive}.
 A static adversary is an adversary that chooses which parties to corrupt ahead of time, before the protocol begins.
 An adaptive adversary, on the other hand, is allowed to choose which parties to corrupt {\em adaptively} in the course of the protocol as a function of the messages seen so far.

-The focus of this work, is on protocols in which parties do not have private inputs.
-Many classical distributed tasks fall in this category, including collective coin-flipping, leader election, selection and more.
+We say that a protocol is (statically/adaptively) \emph{secure} or \emph{resilient} if it results with a common random output in the presence of a (statical/adaptive) adversary that corrupts parties.